We are pleased to be working in partnership with the following schools (use the dropdown menu to be taken to their biography):

 We are a school that likes to innovate and be at the forefront of educational development and change.
 This includes in our use of technology and anytime anywhere learning.
 All our curriculum materials are suitable for the school community to use on any device and at any time where there is connectivity.
 We have developed our use of SharePoint and Google Classroom, alongside RM Unify to integrate technology into teaching learning and assessment.

-We use the CDS as part of our assessment and reporting cycle.
+We use GL Assessment's Complete Digital Solution (CDS) as part of our assessment and reporting cycle.
 Staff find the information we glean from the range of assessments very informative and this in turn helps to ensure we are meeting the needs of all the children.
 The clear reporting is helpful for parents and it also allows us to review and adapt our approaches as necessary.

 If you would like to know more about our school please visit our school website: www.htjce.co.uk

 Hugh Sexey Church of England Middle School, part of the Wessex Learning Trust, serves the young people of the Cheddar Valley in Somerset.
-We are a middle deemed secondary setting in a rural location with the majority of our 600 pupils bused onto site from the surrounding villages.
+We are a middle-deemed-secondary setting in a rural location, with the majority of our 600 pupils bussed onto site from the surrounding villages.
 Pupils enter in Year 5 and are with us until the end of Year 8.
 Hugh Sexey Middle School (HSMS) is proud of its great reputation within the local community, built over many years with strong community links, high academic standards and sporting achievements.

 Our school vision is ‘to strive to create a caring Christian community, where diversity is celebrated and all are empowered to achieve their full potential.
 Living out our core Christian values, we aim to provide a happy, fair and safe environment, to enable our children to be reflective, confident and open-minded global citizens of the future’.